VETEIS/urlhaus-gui/README.md

-# URLhaus Explorer
+# URLhaus-GUI

-A modern, responsive web application for exploring and analyzing malicious URLs from the URLhaus database.
+A web application for exploring and analyzing malicious URLs from the URLhaus database.
 Built with React, TypeScript, and Material-UI, this tool provides security researchers and analysts with an intuitive interface to search, filter, and export threat intelligence data.

 ## 🚀 Features